necusjz/p/_posts/Load-Balancing.md

 ![](https://raw.githubusercontent.com/was48i/mPOST/master/SystemDesign/educative/02.png)

 ## Benefits of Load Balancing
 - Users experience faster, uninterrupted service.
-Users won’t have to wait for a single struggling server to finish its previous tasks.
+Users won't have to wait for a single struggling server to finish its previous tasks.
 Instead, their requests are immediately passed on to a more readily available resource;
 - Service providers experience less downtime and higher throughput.
-Even a full server failure won’t affect the end user experience as the load balancer will simply route around it to a healthy server;
+Even a full server failure won't affect the end user experience as the load balancer will simply route around it to a healthy server;
 - Load balancing makes it easier for system administrators to handle incoming requests while decreasing wait time for users;
 - Smart load balancers provide benefits like predictive analytics that determine traffic bottlenecks before they happen.
 As a result, the smart load balancer gives an organization actionable insights.
 These are key to automation and can help drive business decisions;
 - System administrators experience fewer failed or stressed components.
 Instead of a single device performing a lot of work, load balancing has several devices perform a little bit of work;